Innovgame/bitECS/docs/Serialization.md

 # Serialization

 Serialization is completely decoupled from `bitECS` and instead builds its features externally by utilizing the `bitECS` API.
-It provides three separate serialization APIs that work synergistically together to handle different serialization needs.
+It provides serialization APIs that work synergistically together to handle different serialization needs.
 These can be imported from `bitecs/serialization`.

 All serializers support:
 - Efficient binary serialization using TypedArrays or regular arrays
 - Mapping between different entity IDs during deserialization

 Choose the appropriate serializer based on your specific needs:
-- SoA for raw component data transfer
+- SoA for raw component data transfer (Structure of Arrays)
+- AoS for object-like storage patterns (Array of Structures)
-- Observer for add/remove component tracking
+- Observer for add/remove entity/component tracking
 - Snapshot for complete state capture and restoration

 ## SoA (Structure of Arrays) Serialization